-The final version of the Village of Bronxville Climate Action Plan was endorsed at a public Trustee meeting on INSERT LINK at which time public comment was also encouraged.
-The official adopted report was posted on the Village web site on INSERT DATE, INSERT LINK.
+The final version of the Village of Bronxville Climate Action Plan was unanimously adopted at a public Trustee meeting on November 13, 2023 at which time public comment was also encouraged.
+Agenda - Board of Trustees Meeting November 13, 2023 | Bronxville NY (villageofbronxville.com)The official adopted report was posted on the Village web site in November 2023 and publicized on the Green Committee web page Climate Action Plan (bronxvillegreencommittee.org) and in MyHometownBronxville.